 Prompt Injection is a Weakness, not a Vulnerability

-Prompt Injection is the most widely discussed emergent threat in AI Systems.
+Prompt injection is the most widely discussed emergent threat for Large Language Models (LLMs).
 But how should organizations approach tracking and prioritizing it?

 In my opinion, instead of being a vulnerability in and of itself, prompt injection is a weakness that leads to other, more potent vulnerabilities.
-While it is true that prompt injection is undesirable, it is (at the current time) unsolvable, and as such tracking it as its own vulnerability leads to more overhead and less desirable security outcomes.
+While it is true that prompt injection is undesirable, it doesn’t necessarily lead to any business value compromises and is also (at the time of writing) unsolvable.
+As such, it is better to treat it as a necessary side effect of using LLMs, architect around it, and not track it as a distinct vulnerability.

 Prompt injection occurs when someone manipulates input to a language model to alter its behavior in unintended ways—whether by injecting malicious instructions or bypassing established controls.
 The challenge lies in defining what “unintended” actually means, as developers and end users often have different intentions for how an LLM should function.